-Full details of the minimum and / or specific course entry requirements will be published in the post-16 information that is available annually.
-Students not currently on roll at the Academy who wish to join post-16 must complete and submit a post-16 application form (available here).
+Full details of the minimum and / or specific course entry requirements will be published on the sixth form webpage and updated annually.
+Students not currently on roll at the Academy who wish to join sixth form must complete and submit a sixth form application form (available here).

-Where there are more applications than places available and those applicants meet the entry criteria, applications will be ranked in accordance with the oversubscription criteria listed above.
+Where there are more applications than places available and those applicants meet the entry requirements, applications will be ranked in accordance with the oversubscription criteria listed above.

 All applications received after the published deadline will be considered late applications.
-These will be considered after those received on time unless exceptional circumstances apply (for example, hospitalisation / serious illness of the student) that prevented the application from being made on time.
-Students applying late will be given places on courses with available space where they meet the entry criteria.
-If places are not available on those courses, they will need to choose an alternative subject and will be placed on a waiting list for the oversubscribed course.
+These will be considered after those received on time unless exceptional circumstances apply (for example, hospitalisation / serious illness of the applicant) that prevented the application from being made on time.
+Documentation will need to be provided with the application to support the exceptional circumstance.

+Late applicants will be offered places on courses with available space where they meet the entry requirements.
+If places are not available on some or all those courses applied for, applicants will need to choose an alternative course / s but can ask to be placed on the waiting list for the oversubscribed course / s.